A background primer on what it is.

 —Jane Jacobs, Cities and the Wealth of Nations: Principles of Economic Life

-The Centre for Local Prosperity is conducting an Atlantic Canada regional project on the economics benefits of import replacement as an economic development strategy for communities within the region.
+The Centre for Local Prosperity is releasing a report on an Atlantic Canada regional project studying the economics benefits of import replacement as an economic development strategy for communities within the region.

 Import replacement is an economic tool designed to complement exporting, to provide a more balanced and integrated approach to local economic development and sustainability.
 A community (or region) focused on import replacement would seek to produce goods and services that are currently imported in order to keep money circulating in the region.
 By developing local production, it would increase its capacity to meet the economic, social, and cultural needs of the people of the region from within the region, not in a spirit of isolationism but in a spirit of self-determination.